Seagate Barracuda: Barracuda (14th generation) (2012)

 Available in capacities between 250 GB to 3 TB, 7200 RPM, 16 MB to 64 MB cache, depending on the model.
 First Seagate hard drives with 1 TB per platter technology (500, 320 and 250GB models still used a single 500GB platter).
 From this generation onwards, Seagate phased out previous "green" models, citing the inherent power saving functions featured on the 14th generation removed the need for a separate low-power design.
-One model in particular the 3TB, ST3000DM001, is notable for its very high failure rate of around 40% compared to other drives and models 250GB-2TB with 250-500GB models being the most reliable, with the 3TB being especially bad as this model very frequently experienced bad sector growth and head crashes due to mechanical defects in manufacturing.
+One model in particular the 3TB, ST3000DM001, is notable for its very high failure rate of around 40% compared to other drives and models 250GB-2TB with 250-500GB models being the most reliable due to being based off the older stable pharaoh platform from the 7200.12 line, however the 3TB was especially bad as this model very frequently experienced bad sector growth and head crashes due to mechanical defects in manufacturing.
+The ST3000DM001 is widely known as one of the worst hard disk drives ever made for its extremely high failure rate and even resulted in a class action lawsuit being even worse than the 7200.11 failures.
+The cause was a faulty head parking ramp.

 BarraCuda (16th generation) (2016)

 The successor of the 14th generation Barracuda, branded as "Desktop HDD", was a 5,900 RPM series launched in early 2013 and was not considered part of the Barracuda line (revived in 2016 as “BarraCuda”).
-The ‘Desktop HDD’ line was available from 250GB to 4TB.
+The ‘Desktop HDD’ line was available from 250GB to 8TB.
 They performed slightly worse due to their lower RPM compared to the barracuda.14 series.
+Some Desktop HDD models even used SMR but the vast majority used CMR.
+The original 2016 launch BarraCudas all used CMR technology especially the older 2-8TB models that used CMR until 2019/2020.

 "Barracuda" name made a comeback in 2016, stylized by Seagate as BarraCuda.
 Available in capacities between 500 GB to 8 TB.
 Buffer sizes vary from 32 MB for 500 GB and 1 TB models to 256 MB for 3 TB to 8 TB units.
 Currently listed BarraCuda drives mostly use shingled magnetic recording (SMR) technology to write data onto platters, and spin up at 5400 RPM (exception is model ST2000DM008, which spins up at 7200 RPM while utilizing SMR technology).
 500 GB and 1 TB models still use perpendicular magnetic recording technology and spin at 7200 RPM, but they also do not feature load/unload ramps, instead using contact start/stop technology which is an older technology where the heads park on a landing zone on the platters to reduce costs compared to park ramps.